- Governments and cybersecurity

 Individuals must understand the risks associated with using devices, sharing information online, and conducting any form of online business.

-In short, individuals need to be vigilant about their personal cybersecurity with respect to what they share online.
+In short, individuals need to be vigilant about their cybersecurity concerning what they share online.

 Individuals should not rely on companies and the government to keep them safe.
 Cybersecurity must be everyone’s responsibility.
 In general, people should do the following to keep themselves safe online: